KEVINGILBERTTODING/KEVINGILBERTTODING/README.md

 <p>

-  I'm a Student at Dian Nuswantoro Univesity, Semarang.
+  I'm a Student at Dian Nuswantoro University, Semarang.
 I love exploring new tech stack 💻 and leveraging them to build cool stuffs 🛠️

   <br>
 <p>